Haotian9850/internet-scale-app/doc/project_3_README.md

 # Project 3 Changes and Updates

 ## New features since release `0.0.2`
-### The following features are added in project 3:
+### The following features are made available in project 3:
 - Added new `experience` and `presentation` layer in independent docker containers
 - Added pet data services in `experience` layer
 - Added frontend templates in `presentation` layer including a site homepage, pet detail page and a search result page